 Almost immediately after it was completed the Shell Castle Light was made ineffective for navigation due to the ever-changing channels and shoals.
 By 1806 the channel had moved so far that the lighthouse was almost totally useless.
 Construction of a new tower was authorized.
 On August 16, 1818, lightning claimed the original structure and the keeper’s quarters before a new tower could be built.

 Not quite two years later, on May 15, 1820, funds were appropriated to station a light ship in Ocracoke Inlet.
-This proved inadequate for its purposes, and after two more years $20,000 was approved for the construction of the present Ocracoke Lighthouse.
+This proved inadequate for its purposes, and on May 7, 1822, $20,000 was approved for the construction of the present Ocracoke Lighthouse.
 Jacob Gaskill, Justice of the Peace, sold the two-acre parcel of land for the lighthouse to the government for fifty dollars on December 5, 1822.
+A document from “Statement of Appropriation, &c.” published in 1886 indicates the government paid $11,309.25 in 1824 for the construction of the lighthouse, including the keeper’s quarters.
+(Some sources list the cost as $11,359.35.)

 The original lantern room for the Ocracoke lighthouse was of the “birdcage” design.
 The 1822 construction contract specified that “on the top of the tower” was to be placed “an iron lantern of an octagon form….
 The height and diameter of the lantern to be sufficient to admit an iron sash in each octagon, to contain twenty one lights of fourteen by twelve glass, the lower tier to be filled with copper….”